-As one of eight Indiana University campuses, the IU Southeast Information Technology office subscribes to central IU policies regarding the use of technology.
-Policies cover appropriate use of IU technology resources, servers, fair usage, mass e-mail, non-academic use, and more.
-Those policies can be found on the University Information Policy Office website.
+As one of eight Indiana University campuses, IU Southeast follows central IU policies regarding the use of technology.
+These policies cover appropriate use of IU technology resources, servers, fair usage, mass e-mail, non-academic use, and more.
+A complete directory of policies can be found on the University Information Policy Office website.

-For your convenience, here are several commonly-referenced items:
+For your convenience, here are some of the most commonly-referenced items:

 IU’s Information Policy Office maintains a publication entitled “Protecting Red-Hot Data: A Guide to Safe Handling of Critical Information.”
 It is important to protect critical information and the provisions associated with the handling of such data.

 The above-referenced publication defines critical information as data that requires special care and handling, especially when inappropriate handling of the information could result in: